mjpuma/FSC-WorldModelers/README.md

 ## Model Scripts
 ### main.R
-This is the main script for running the dynamic FSC from the command line including time loop and reading of processed inputs aand saving of outputs.
+This is the main script for running the *dynamic* FSC from the command line including time loop and reading of processed inputs and saving of outputs.

+### main_static.R
+This is the main script for running the *static* FSC from the command line.
+This script simply computes changes in country supplies due to production decline anomalies (as a country list).

 ### ProcessInputs.R
 Creates trade, production, and reserves matrices for use in the FSC model.